nuagex/nuagex-labs/0830-VNS-Monitoring-Generic/README.md

 # CATS Docker Configuration

-To run CATS scripts on your lab, you will need to pull cats container image locally to your machine.
+To run CATS scripts on your lab, you will need to pull the CATS container image locally to your machine.

 1. Make sure docker is running on your machine.
-2. Pull CATS container image on your local mahcine:
+2. Pull CATS container image on your local machine using the following steps:
    - Command: `docker pull nuagepartnerprogram/cats:5.3.2`
    - This will pull CATS container repo locally to your machine.

 # Lab Configuration

-When the lab deployment is finished, proceed with automatic lab configuration.
+When the lab deployment is complete, proceed with automatic lab configuration using the following steps:

-1. Lab configuration automation is saved in a set of [CATS](http://cats-docs.nuageteam.net) scripts contained in a [cats](./cats/) folder of this repo.
+1. The lab configuration automation is saved in a set of [CATS](http://cats-docs.nuageteam.net) scripts contained in the [cats](./cats/) folder of this repo.
-2. You will need to update variables file located in the [vars.robot](./cats/vars.robot).
-You must update only variables which are marked with `TO_BE_FILLED_BY_A_USER` string and therefore must be provided by a user before running the configuration scripts:
+2. You will need to update the variables file located in  [vars.robot](./cats/vars.robot).
+You should only update variables that are marked with `TO_BE_FILLED_BY_A_USER` string, which are the minimum variable required before running the configuration scripts (see list below):
    - `Jumpbox` address of your NuageX lab deployed in previous section.
    - `vsd_password` password associated with `admin` user of VSD UI.
    - `ssh_key_path` full path of your private key associated with `public_key`